Neuroevolution in Games: State of the Art and Open Challenges: Neural Network Types

 While most NE approaches in games focus on evolving monolithic neural networks, {\it modular} networks have recently shown superior performance in some domains \cite{schrum2:gecco14}.
 A modular network is composed of a number of individual neural networks (modules), in which the modules are normally responsible for a specific sub-function of the overall system.
 For example, Schrum has recently shown that in the Pac-Man domain a modular network extension to NEAT performs better than the standard version which evolves monolithic (non-modular) networks.
 The likely explanation is that it is easier to evolve multimodal behavior with modular architectures~\cite{schrum2:gecco14}.
 That experiment featured modules which were initially undifferentiated but whose role was chosen by evolution.
 Explicitly functionally differentiated modules can also work well when the task lends itself to easy functional decomposition. van Hoorn et al. evolved separate neural modules for path-following, shooting and exploration; these modules were arranged in a hierarchical architecture, an arrangement which was shown to perform much better than a monolithic network~\cite{van2009hierarchical}.
+Outside of games, there has been research on ways of encouraging neural networks to evolve modular structures~\cite{clune2013evolutionary}, and also on evolving ensembles of neural networks~\cite{yao2008evolving} where the different networks have complementary fitness functions~\cite{abbass2003pareto}.

 While most types of neural networks do not change their connection weights after initial training, {\it plastic} neural networks can change their connection weights at any time in response to the activation pattern of the network.
 This enables a form of longer-term learning than what is practically possible using recurrent networks.
 Plastic networks have been evolved to solve robot tasks in unpredictable environments which the controller does not initially know characteristics of~\cite{floreano1996evolution}, however they have not yet been applied to games to our best knowledge.
 It seems that plastic networks would be a promising avenue for learning controllers that can play multiple games or multiple versions of the same game.
+Another adaptive architecture that has shown promising results in learning from experience, is a \emph{Long-Short Term Memory} (LSTM) network \cite{gers2001lstm}.
+Instead of changing connection weights, LSTM networks can learn by remembering values for an arbitrary amount of time.
+We will return to the topic of life-time learning when we discuss important open challenges in Section~\ref{sec:outlook}.